45 or 33 rpm?

 How can I send you my mixes and what file format should I supply?

-In at least wav 24bit 44.1khz or 24 bit 48 bit ideally we can handle any sample rates, please don’t send MP3s or any Spotify or Youtube links as references - please supply everything as.
-Any form of data compression is reducing the quality of your music even flacs please send wavs.
+Please send us at least wav 24bit 44.1kHz or 24 bit 48kHz full bandwidth files.
+We can handle any sample rates, up to 32bit / 192kHz.
+Please don’t send MP3s or any Spotify or Youtube links as references - please supply everything as wavs.
+Any form of data compression is reducing the quality of your music even flacs, please send wavs.

 Use services like WeTransfer, Dropbox for example.

-You can submit your music directly to us via https://curved.wetransfer.com
+You can submit your music directly to us via wetransfer or drop box to firstname.lastname@example.org

 How to I set up my turntable to give me the best analysis of my records?